 Failure to Honour the Arrangement

-If the you do not adhere to the terms of the arrangement, and do not contact Comvergence to re-negotiate, we will take reasonable steps to contact you or your authorised representative (e.g. financial counsellor) before taking further action.
+If you do not adhere to the terms of the arrangement and do not contact Comvergence to re-negotiate, we will take reasonable steps to contact you or your authorised representative (e.g. financial counsellor) before taking further action.

-If any further financial difficulty are experienced, you must immediately notify us so that the arrangement can be reviewed.
+If any further financial difficulty is experienced, you must immediately notify us so that the arrangement can be reviewed.

-After reasonable unsuccessful attempts have been made by Comvergence to contact you (or your representative), or if the you refuse to honour the arrangement, the outstanding payable amount may be referred to a third party debt collection agency.
+After reasonable unsuccessful attempts have been made by Comvergence to contact you (or your representative), or if you refuse to honour the arrangement, the outstanding payable amount may be referred to a third-party debt collection agency.